40 Project Management Skills: Soft, Hard & Technical Skills

 Personality Traits of a Project Manager

-Below we’ve collected the top 30 personality traits, soft and hard skills every project manager should have.
-Realistically, there are certainly more than 30 project management skills to learn if you want to be a project manager, program manager or project portfolio manager, but if you have these, you have the foundation on which to build a successful career in project management.
+Below we’ve collected 40 skills project managers should have.
+Realistically, there are even more project management skills, tools and techniques to master if you want to be a project manager, program manager or project portfolio manager, but if you have these, you have the foundation on which to build a successful career in project management.
+The 40 project management skills below are divided into three groups:

 1. Knowledge of Project Management Methodologies